How a Single Mother Used Down Payment Assistance and Equity to Buy Her Dream Home in Cerritos.

 Can mortgage insurance be removed on a conventional loan?

 Yes.
-Once a loan reaches about 78 percent loan-to-value, mortgage insurance can be removed automatically in many cases.
+In many cases, once a loan reaches about 78% loan-to-value, mortgage insurance can be removed automatically.

 Contact